 Please use a modern browser to fully experience our website, such as the newest versions of Edge, Chrome, Firefox or Safari etc.

-What are PhD studies?
+What are doctoral studies?

 For a PhD degree, the student must write a scholarly thesis (doctoral thesis), which is to be based on independent research and to be of a high scholarly standard.
 The thesis is presented in a public defence as prescribed in the Higher Education Ordinance and in local provisions for the Faculty of Social Sciences in Lund.

-The department supports PhD students mainly through courses and supervision which includes help with the orientation of their studies as well as their thesis work and continuous assistance during the writing of the thesis.
+The department supports doctoral students mainly through courses and supervision which includes help with the orientation of their studies as well as their thesis work and continuous assistance during the writing of the thesis.

 Further links: